KTWV

 KTWV (94.7 FM) is a commercial radio station licensed to Los Angeles, California, and broadcasting to the Greater Los Angeles area.
-The station is owned by Audacy, Inc., and airs an urban adult contemporary radio format.
+The station is owned by Audacy, Inc., and airs a rhythmic adult contemporary radio format.
 KTWV has studios on Wilshire Boulevard in the Miracle Mile district of Los Angeles.
 As "94.7 The Wave," the station was known for pioneering the smooth jazz radio format in the late 1980s.

 KTWV has an effective radiated power (ERP) of 58,000 watts.
 The transmitter is shared with former sister station KTTV, and is on Mount Wilson.
-KTWV broadcasts using HD Radio technology, with a rhythmic contemporary format on its HD2 digital subchannel and Persian-language programming on its HD3 subchannel.
+KTWV broadcasts using HD Radio technology, with a dance/EDM format on its HD2 digital subchannel and Persian-language programming currently on its HD3 subchannel.

 History

 Early years (1961–1968)

 On March 7, 1961, KLAC-FM first signed on the air over the 102.7 frequency.
 It served as an FM sister station to KLAC (570 AM), simulcasting its programming.
 KLAC-AM-FM were purchased by Metromedia in 1963.
 The FM station would later switch frequencies in 1965 with KRHM (94.7 FM).
 By the mid-1960s, the FCC wanted FM sisters to AM stations to air separate programming; thus, KLAC-FM became an automated station, playing a mix of middle-of-the-road and big band music like other FM stations owned by Metromedia.
-In order to separate itself further from its AM sister, the station changed its call letters to KMET in 1966.
+In order to separate itself further from its AM sister, the station changed its call sign to KMET in 1966.

 KMET — The Mighty Met (1968–1987)

 A few years after the station adopted its new call sign, Tom Donahue convinced Metromedia to establish a freeform rock format on KMET and KSFR in San Francisco (which then became KSAN) after a dispute with the owners of KPPC-FM.
 Donahue brought over most of those who went on strike at KPPC, including his Los Angeles tag team partner in former KFWB "Swinging Gentleman" B. Mitchel Reed.
 He had become enamored with the underground rock sound after attending the Monterey Pop Festival and shortly afterward bonded with fellow top 40 veteran Donahue over their increasing unhappiness with AM radio and its restrictions.

+KMET was owned by Metromedia (hence the "MET" in its call sign) that broadcast at 94.7 MHz beginning on May 2, 1966.

+The KPPC format was only mildly successful.
+After leaving KROQ AM/FM, Shadoe Stevens was hired by General Manager L. David Moorhead in 1974 to create something new for the struggling format KMET had put in place.
+With a staff that included B. Mitchell Reed, Stevens, Jimmy Rabbitt, Brother John, and Mary ("The Burner") Turner, Stevens introduced a new rock format that retained some of Donahue's progressive freedom but gave it energy and consistency that featured programming and high production values similar to those that had been integrated at KROQ.
+Stevens also designed a futuristic billboard campaign called "Hollywood as seen from Mulholland Drive in the year 2525."